tinode/webapp/README.md

 ## Not done yet

-* Voice or video messages, video or audio calling.
+* Video or audio calling.
 * End-to-End encryption.
 * Emoji support is weak.
 * Mentions, hashtags.